← Back to Blog

 • → Additional month 1 revenue: $12,400

 Month 2 is better because the agent has learned the most common call types.
-Month 3 is better still.
+Month 3 better still.
 The ROI compounds.

 Run Your Numbers

 You don't need to guess what this would mean for your business.
-The ROI calculator takes your actual call volume, current miss rate, and average call value — and shows you the monthly and annual gap.
+The ROI calculator takes your actual call volume, current miss rate, and average call value, and shows you the monthly and annual gap.

 Calculate what your missed calls are costing you